 JVET-K0222 AHG9: Convolution neural network loop filter [Y.-L. Hsiao, T.-D. Chuang, C.-Y. Chen, C.-W. Hsu, Y.-W. Huang, S.-M. Lei (MediaTek)]

 This document presents three modifications of convolution neural network loop filter (CNNLF) introduced in JVET-J0018.
-The first modification is to train CNNLF parameters for each random access segment (RAS, roughly 1 sec in the conducted tests) of the sequence and signal CNN parameters at I-slice of each RAS, instead of training CNNLF parameters for the entire sequence and signaling CNNLF parameters in picture parameter set (PPS).
+The first modification is to train CNNLF parameters for each random access segment (RAS, roughly 1 sec in the conducted tests) of the sequence and signal CNN parameters at I-slice of each RAS, instead of training CNNLF parameters for the entire sequence and signalling CNNLF parameters in picture parameter set (PPS).
 The second modification is to simplify the CNNLF network from “eight layers with reconstructed samples, prediction samples, and residual samples as the input signals” to “four layers with reconstructed sample as the input signal” only.
 The third modification is that only those pictures with temporal ID equal to 0 or 1 are used in the training process to derive CNNLF parameters.
 Compared with VTM-1.0-RA, the proposed CNNLF achieves -2.57%, -18.52%, and -18.29% BD-rates for Y, U, and V, respectively, with 89% decoding time increase.
 Compared to BMS-1.0-RA, the proposed CNNLF achieves -0.88%, -13.76%, and -13.19% BD-rates for Y, U, and V, respectively, with 29% decoding time increase.
 Since the chroma BD-rate savings are much higher than the luma BD-rate savings, increasing chroma QP offset by 1 for both Cb and Cr is tested, and the BD-rate results are reported as follows: -3.67%, -10.10%, and -9.72% for Y, U, and V, respectively, for VTM-1.0-RA; -1.96%, -4.00%, and -3.48% for Y, U, and V, respectively, for BMS-1.0-RA.
 Further research on complexity reduction and training enhancement for improving coding efficiency is suggested.
 It is claimed that CNN is a promising research direction for further study.

 Network is trained for each random access segment of a sequence, network parameters are sent in parameter set.
 One CNN for Y, another for Cb/Cr.
 Filter sizes in the 4 layers are 1x1/3x3/1x1/3x3; represented by 6 bit integer, 16/16/8/4 filters in the layers, ReLU after each layer.
 Output of network is added to original decoder output.